-Dashiell Hammett, together with Raymond Chandler, were two of the founders of the style of detective known as hard-boiled.
-The hardboiled detective novel was the first truly American novel.
+Raymond Chandler, together with Dashiell Hammett, were two of the founders of the style of detective known as hard-boiled.
+The hard-boiled detective novel was the first truly American novel.
 Its sources come directly from the streets of the big cities of the 1920s and 1930s.
 This is one of the reasons these books have stayed popular for nearly 100 years.
-Hammett had been a Pinkerton detective and brought his real knowledge of this type of work to the stories.
-This realism and grit helped create a style which has been copied and recreated in novels, films and television since Hammett's novels first appeared.

 Librarian talk . . .
 About Getting Started!